aspensmonster-school/ee4390-senior-design-i/weekly-reports/week-6.md

-Also: I kept some of the output from before all of my noise fixes --sans the comparator noise issue of course-- and utilized another piece of software (rngtest) to analyze it.
+Also: I kept some of the output from before all of my noise fixes --sans the comparator noise issue of course-- and utilized another piece of software (ent) to analyze it.
 Of course it had poor results.
 However, the output I more recently have --after the noise fixes-- has MUCH better results than the original (and incredibly noisy) bitstream.
 Still not perfect, but things are finally starting to look good.
 I should be able to start work on the